Stand aside, hyperloop: This cross-continental train aims to replace flying

 Airlines aren’t the worst polluters in the world, but planes do account for an incredible 2.5% of the world’s carbon emissions.
-So by any measure, flying is a privilege—the exact sort of 20th-century excess that we need to reassess.
+So by any measure, flying is a privilege—the exact sort of 21st-century excess that we need to reassess.
 Which is why the strategic design consultancy Manyone is thinking about radical alternatives to flight.
 The studio’s solution?
 A giant train that loops around half the world like a mega subway system.

 Dubbed the AeroSlider, it’s an elevated train line that passes through a series of unobtrusive magnetic loops instead of running on a track.
 Much like the principles behind a rail gun, the loops speed up the train sequentially, propelling it up to speeds of 500 mph—or the average speed of a plane.